 National public procurement authorities

 The Office for the Protection of Competition is the state supervisory authority for monitoring contracting authorities in the placing of public contracts, including the publication of public contracts.

 The submission of tenders is governed by the following rules:

-Dynamic purchasing system : For the purposes of public contracts for purchasing ordinary, generally available goods, services or building work, the contracting authority may introduce a dynamic purchasing system in an open procedure.
+Dynamic purchasing system: For the purposes of placing public contracts for purchasing ordinary, generally available goods, services or building work, a contracting authority may introduce a dynamic purchasing system in an open procedure.
 The contracting authority invites an unrestricted number of suppliers to submit preliminary bids and thereby to participate in the dynamic purchasing system.
 Suppliers may link up even during the course of a dynamic purchasing system.
 The contracting authority invites suppliers through a call to submit bids for a partial public contract.

 When introducing a dynamic purchasing system and including the suppliers in the dynamic purchasing system, the contracting authority proceeds in accordance with the rules for open procedures up to the point of placing the public contracts in the dynamic purchasing system.

 Electronic auctions: The contracting authority may make use of electronic auctions in an open procedure, restricted procedure, negotiated procedure with publication or simplified below-threshold procedure as a way of assessing bids.
 Electronic auctions may not be used in the case of public contracts for building work or for services the subject of which involves intellectual property rights.